A speedy knitting style known for seemingly complicated hand movements, an advanced user knits super fast, zooming through knit and purl stitches.

 Knitting in the continental method helps you gain speed.
 The more you knit and the more used to the motions your hands get, the better you’ll become.

 Why’s It Called Continental Knitting?

 The continental style came from continental Europe and was popular in Germany.
 During the early 19th century, this style’s popularity increased.
 During World War 2, it decreased in popularity due to the technique’s connection with Germany.

 Thanks to Elizabeth Zimmermann, a knitwear designer, continental knitting gained popularity again in the USA.
 Countries where people often practice continental knitting technique include Greece, Bolivia, Portugal, Peru, and Turkey.

 Is Continental Knitting Better?

-It depends on whether you are a tight or loose knitter.
-Some yarn holds help you knit looser if you’re a tight knitter, like a hold mentioned in this article.
-Sometimes you may have to change needle size if your gauge is off.
+Some yarn holds help you knit looser if you’re a tight knitter.
+Change needle size if your gauge is off.

 What Knitting Needles Are Best For Continental Style?